hcguersoy/cleanreg/README.md

                         will be answered with YES
   -q, --quiet           [deprecated] If set no user action will appear and all
-                        questions will be answered with YES -n REPONAME, --reponame REPONAME
+                        questions will be answered with YES -n REPONAME, --reponame REPONAME:TAG
-                        The name of the repo which should be cleaned up -cf, --clean-full-catalog
+                        The name of the repo which should be cleaned up.
+Tags are optional.
+  -cf, --clean-full-catalog
-                        If set all repos of the registry will be cleaned up, keeping the amount of images specified in -k option.
+                        If set all repos of the registry will be cleaned up, considering the -k, -re and -d options.
-                        The amount for each repo can be overridden in the repofile (-f).
+                        These can be overridden for each repo in the repofile (-f).
   -k KEEPIMAGES, --keepimages KEEPIMAGES
                         Amount of images (not tags!) which should be kept for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
+  -re, --regex
+                        Interpret tagnames as regular expressions for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
+  -s DATE, --since DATE
+                        Keeps images which were created since then for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
-  -f REPOSFILE, --reposfile REPOSFILE
+                        Format: YYYYMMDD, YYYYMMDDThhmmss, YYYY-MM-DD or YYYY-MM-DDThh:mm:ss -f REPOSFILE, --reposfile REPOSFILE
-                        A file containing the list of Repositories and how many images should be kept.
+                        A yaml file containing the list of Repositories with additional information regarding tags, dates and how many images to keep.
+                        Format: REPONAME:
+                            tag: TAG
+                            keepimages: KEEPIMAGES
+                            keepsince: DATE
   -c CACERT, --cacert CACERT
                         Path to a valid CA certificate file.
 This is needed if self signed TLS is used in the registry server.